• Skip to primary navigation

 Some apps do not support the “previous” screen.
 In this case, if you tap the Back button, Galaxy S22 will close the app and return to the Galaxy S22 Home screen.

-When you exit an app with the Back button, Galaxy S22 normally close the app gracefully.
+When you exit an app with the Back button, Galaxy S22 normally closes the app gracefully.
 But if you exit the app with the Home button, the app is only pushed to the background.
 For some apps, the result can be slightly different.

 As mentioned, there are no navigation bar or Galaxy S22 navigation buttons on the Galaxy S22 lock screen.
 But the Back button appears when you are on the unlock screen (typing password/PIN) and the Dynamic lock screen.